Generative causal testing to bridge data-driven models and scientific theories in language neuroscience: Discussion

 While effective, \method{} has several limitations.
 Most notably, it focuses on a single explanation, missing voxel activity that is polysemantic, i.e. that is not driven well by any single explanation.
 See \cref{sec:appendix_polysemantic} for a more detailed discussion of this limitation and how future work might overcome it.
 Second, the effectiveness of \method{} depends on staying within the manifold of stimuli trained on during encoding model training.
 This limitation is explored further in \ref{sec:appendix_gpt1_checkerboard} where we show that poorly generated, off-manifold stimuli are more difficult to predict and yield inferior driving outcomes. \method{} is also sensitive to the properties of the underlying encoding models--using different encoding models could yield different explanations which might be equally valid.
 Thus we must be cautious not to interpret the explanations given by \method{} as uniquely capturing the functional properties of a voxel or ROI.
 However, this issue will become less severe over time as better and more diverse encoding models become available.

 The work here opens the door to a great deal of future research.
-One avenue should explore whether the degree of granularity of the explanation that \method{} generates is appropriate for cortical language selectivity.
+One avenue is to use \method{} to more systematically probe what degree of explanatory granularity is appropriate for cortical language selectivity.
 For example, one of the explanations proposed by \method{} is \textit{birthdays}, but it would be somewhat surprising to have a specifically birthday-selective area in human cortex.
 Rather, it is more plausible that such a voxel is selective for something more generic, such as social gatherings~\cite{bedny2014shindigs}.
 Such ambiguities are of the type that are liable to be resolved by higher-fidelity modelling or iterative causal experiments, such as the hypothesis-refinement feedback system proposed above. \method{} is also fundamentally limited by the spatiotemporal granularity of the scanning modality we test it on, fMRI.
 Applying \method{} with faster or more fine-grained scanning modalities, such as 7T laminar fMRI, ECoG, or NeuroPixels, could reveal selectivity patterns that cannot be effectively observed through fMRI.